Krognol/longorc/README.md

 # Commands

+Most of these commands are fitted for Discord, but should be pretty easy to modify for other services.

 | Command       | Arg           | Desc  | Mod command |
 | ------------- |:-------------:| :-----:| :----: |
 | .!iroll      | integer number | Rolls a random integer between 0..n | false |